Cortical-interactome/scLRSomatoDev/README.md

     ```

 6. The app will launch either in your default web browser or in the RStudio dedicated window.

-### Using Docker

-#### Prerequisites

-* **Docker**: If you don't have Docker installed, please [download and install it](https://www.docker.com/products/docker-desktop/) before proceeding.

-#### Setup Instructions

-1. Build the Docker image:
-    ```{bash}
-    docker build -t sclrshiny .
-    ```
-    The Docker image build process takes approximately 50 minutes, depending on your system.

-3. Run the Docker container:
-    ```{bash}
-    docker run --rm -p 3838:3838 -v "/path/to/folder:/app" sclrshiny
-    ```
-    Replace "path/to/folder" with the path where your Data and www folders are located.
-For example, if the folders are located in "/home/user/Documents/Data_scLRSomatoDev", run:
-    ```{bash}
-    docker run --rm -p 3838:3838 -v "/home/user/Documents/Data_scLRSomatoDev:/app" sclrshiny
-    ```

-4. The app will be available at http://localhost:3838 after a few minutes.

-> [!NOTE]
-> You do not have to go through all these steps each time to launch the scLRSomatoDev shiny app. **You have to build the image only the first time**.
->
-> For all subsequent times, you just have to **run the Docker image and copy the link to your web browser**.

 ## Contact us